SnehaB042/battleship-io/Readme.md

 # Battleship.io
-Implementation of a simple battleship game to be played between two players until one comes out as the winner
+Implementation of a simple battleship game to be played between two players

 ## Problem Statement
 [Detailed requirements](./BattleShipGame.pdf)